dustinpfister/blog_posts/_posts/vuejs-example-idle-game-reset.md

 ## 4 - Conclusion

-I might continue working on this vuejs example just becuase I all ready put so much time into it this week.
+I might continue working on this vuejs example just because I all ready put so much time into it this week.
 However at this point I think that the goal is to just improve the features that are all ready in place rather than adding features.
 The idea I had in mine here is to just make an idle game that has the basic features that such a game should have, however that is it.
-I do not want this vuejs example to steal to much time from my other projects, inclduing my canvas examples collection that I think needs a lot more work too.
+I do not want this vuejs example to steal to much time from my other projects, including my canvas examples collection that I think needs a lot more work too.